Half-reaction: Half-reaction balancing method

+Basic and acidic conditions

-It is also possible and sometimes necessary to consider a half reaction in either basic or acidic conditions, as there may be an acidic or basic electrolyte in the redox reaction.
-Due to this electrolyte it may be more difficult to satisfy the balance of both the atoms and charges.
-This is done by adding H2O, OH-, e-, and/or H+ to either side of the reaction until both atoms and charges are balanced.
+It is also possible–sometimes necessary–to consider a half reaction in either basic or acidic conditions, as there may be an acidic or basic electrolyte involved in the redox reaction.
+Due to this electrolyte, it may be more difficult to satisfy the balance of both the atoms and charges; this is done by adding H2O, OH-, e-, and/or H+ to either side of the reaction until both atoms and charges are balanced.